Madras not hot enough for you? Then why not try this fiery Chicken Vindaloo Recipe?

 It also seems to taste much nicer if eaten a day or two after preparation as this allows more time for the flavours to be absorbed by the meat and although some of the flavours and spices can be used in different quantities to vary the dish according to taste, one thing to remember is not to reduce or change the amount of vinegar as a Vindaloo get its excellent flavour only as a result of the vinegar in the recipe.

-Typically the Goans use pork with a traditional Vindaloo, but it can be prepared with beef, chicken, seafood and also vegetables such as potatoes, peas and other root vegetables etc. Here I’ve decided to use chicken.
+Typically the Goans use pork with a traditional Vindaloo, but it can be prepared with beef, chicken, lamb, seafood and also vegetables such as potatoes, peas and other root vegetables etc. Here I’ve decided to use chicken.

 Chicken Vindaloo Ingredients: